bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+    In a **Mobile First** approach the page is originally and primarily designed for mobile screens and subsequent designs accommodate larger screens.
+Media breakpoints are typically designated with the `min-width` attribute.

+    In a **Desktop First** approach the page is originally and primarily designed for desktop screens and subsequent designs accommodate smaller screens.
+Media breakpoints are typically designated with the `max-width` attribute.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   This sets the `1rem` to `10px`.

 4. How would you describe preprocessing to someone new to CSS?

+    I would describe preprocessing as a tool/program that facilitates organizing and creating CSS.
+It doesn't change the behavior of CSS just provides shortcuts to create CSS commands.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Nesting CSS commands is my favorite because it allows me to create more modular CSS code.
+Mixins are helpful but I can see it also being a source difficulty if you create complicated mixins with numerous arguments and then having to debug the code if you use it a lot.
+At that point it's full blown programming.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.